EltayebAhmed/gllm/README.md

 ## Before release
 1. Make work with OpenAI client (50% done, check chat completions)
 2. ~Add cli tool~
+3. Add cli tool 'start-workers'
-3. Add unit test for start-workers
+4. Add unit test for start-workers
 ## Post release

 3. Make cursed decorator that redecorates the function with backoff on every call.
 This allows us to change backoff time.
 Do this by making the decorator return a callable object.